egrosdou01/blog.grosdouli.dev/blog/2025-07-24-demystifying-flux-operator-and-gitlab/sveltos-and-gitops-controllers-pt1.md

         url: "https://<your domain>/<group name>/<repository name>.git"
 ```

+Once ArgoCD is running, we create an `Application` resource pointing at the Sveltos resources directory in a GitHub repo.
+We can do this through the ArgoCD UI, via `kubectl apply`, or by including the `Application` manifest in a `ConfigMap` referenced by the same `ClusterProfile` using `policyRefs`.
+As we use Sveltos to handle the installation of ArgoCD, we take care of the deployment using a Sveltos resource.

 ## Register Managed Clusters

 The Sveltos "magic" 🪄✨ happens when we want to deploy add-ons and applications to a fleet of clusters.
 First, we need to register the clusters with Sveltos using either the `sveltosctl` or the [programmatic approach](https://projectsveltos.io/main/register/register-cluster/#programmatic-registration).
 Make your choice.
 During the registration process, we assign specific labels to the managed clusters.
-For example, define the environment, whether they need a special configuration etc.
+For example, define the environment, whether they need a special configuration, etc.

 ### Flux vs ArgoCD ClusterProfile